 After struggling initially to develop the right technique, planters developed a sugar export economy to rival Cuban production.
 However, Americans, British, and Europeans (French, Germans, Russians) accidentally brought diseases that ravaged the Hawaiian population, including tuberculosis, STD’s, measles, mumps, influenza, and smallpox.
 What transpired next was less a direct conquest than a messy, drawn-out economic and demographic infiltration complicated by the Hawaiian monarchy’s greed and manipulation of the rest of the population.
 The end effect, though, was simple if mostly bloodless conquest by Whites.

 King Kamehameha I united the islands in 1810 and, in 1839, Kamehameha III reformed Hawaii’s traditional regime into a constitutional monarchy with a Bill of Rights, similar to England’s.
-His Great Māhele intended to modernize the feudal land system in such a way that indigenous Hawaiians would retain rights to one-third of the land with the country and royalty retaining the other two-thirds.
+Hawaii was a sovereign nation with a parliamentary democracy and ambassadors to 150 nations.
+Kamehameha’s Great Māhele intended to modernize the feudal land system in such a way that indigenous Hawaiians would retain rights to one-third of the land with the country and royalty retaining the other two-thirds.
 The policy failed as the aristocracy sold off land to Whites and commoners failed to file the proper claims, and foreigners ended up with most of the land.
 The growing U.S. provided a nearly insatiable sugar market, especially after the Civil War cut off California from the South and Cuba.
 Planters weren’t competing against each other for a limited export market, so they cooperated in building infrastructure and irrigation ditches, etc. Hawaiians lost more and more land and the Hawaiian crown became indebted to the sugar planters.
 Planters imported workers from China, Japan, Korea, the Philippines, and the Portuguese islands of Madeira and the Azores.
 A handful of Mexican vaqueros tutored natives in cattle ranching.
 The beleaguered Hawaiian population shrank rapidly in the mid-19th century and many young men left as sailors or to hunt whales or mine gold in California.

 The Bayonet Constitution of 1887 forced David Kalakaua’s monarchy to capitulate power to the sugar planters.
 King Kalakaua had revived traditions like hula dancing and surfing and, according to missionaries and planters, mismanaged finances.
 After the Bayonet Constitution, the British pretty much gave up any hope of taking over and ceded power to the Yankees, with Uncle Sam promising John Bull (British) trade access.

 Rather than simply taking over the islands, Americans had (cynically?) helped transform feudalism into a constitutional, western-style monarchy for indigenous Hawaiians and then overthrew it in the “Spirit of ’76,” complete with declarations and committees of safety.
 The charade climaxed in 1893-94 when rebel “Honolulu Rifles” backed by Marines and led by U.S. Minister to the Hawaiian Kingdom John L. Stevens, Lorrin Thurston, and Sanford Dole of the famous Dole pineapples, overthrew Kalakaua’s sister Queen Lili’uokalani and created a republic with Dole as president.
 They disenfranchised Chinese and Japanese but allowed Hawaiians who pledged allegiance to the new regime to vote along with naturalized citizens (mainly Americans).
 Outgoing U.S. president Benjamin Harrison hoped that, with these qualifications in place, they might vote on a constitution so the coup would have some “semblance of having been the universal will of the people.”
+It was illegal, by American congressional law, for the U.S. to simply conquer other sovereign nations that it wasn’t at war with.
 The Provisional Government left the Hawaiian monarchy in place for ceremonial purposes.